RalphExp/Chimp/README.md

 ## Chimp Language
-A javascript like language with VM, extending Monkey
+A javascript like language with VM, extending Monkey, but with more strict syntax

 ### New Features
 - a enhanced REPL shell and interpreter
+- block scope
 - change if expression to if statement
 - support while statement
 - support do-while statement